The Country Club Arms Race Adds Perks (And Fees) Beyond Golf. Is It Worth the Expense?

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Before the pandemic, attrition rates at U.S. country clubs averaged 8 to 10%, Jason Becker of Golf Life Navigators told Kiplinger.
-During the current boom, that slowed to 3 to 4%, he said, although there are signs we are returning to more normal patterns as those waitlists are thinning.
+Before the pandemic, attrition rates at U.S. country clubs averaged 8% to 10%, Jason Becker of Golf Life Navigators told Kiplinger.
+During the current boom, that slowed to 3% to 4%, he said, although there are signs we're returning to more normal patterns as those waitlists are thinning.

-As clubs have grown, many changes have taken place in the industry.
-While golf itself continues to be a membership driver (no pun intended), clubs have diversified their offerings and amenities to appeal to the whole family – and not just with pickleball, which grew at a clip of 4,000 new courts last year.
+As clubs have grown, the industry has seen many changes.
+While golf itself continues to be a membership driver (no pun intended), clubs have diversified their offerings and amenities to appeal to the whole family — not just with pickleball, which grew at a clip of 4,000 new courts last year.

 Hit the green, earn some green.
 See Kiplinger’s top picks for cash-back credit cards.
 Perfect for golfers looking to save on equipment, apparel and course time.
 Advertising disclosure.